Bond set at combined $1M after Michigan parents enter pleas | Law-Order

 A judge imposed a combined $1 million bond Saturday for the parents of the Michigan teen charged with killing four students at Oxford High School, hours after police said they were caught hiding in a Detroit commercial building.

-The Crumbleys committed "egregious" acts, from buying a gun on Black Friday and making it available to Ethan Crumbley to resisting his removal from school when they were summoned a few hours before the shooting, Oakland County prosecutor Karen McDonald said.
+The Crumbleys committed “egregious” acts, from buying a gun on Black Friday and making it available to Ethan Crumbley to resisting his removal from school when they were summoned a few hours before the shooting, McDonald said Friday.

-The Crumbleys' attorney, Shannon Smith, said Friday that the pair had left town earlier in the week "for their own safety" and would be returning to Oxford to face charges.
-But Detroit Police Chief James E. White seemed to dismiss the possibility that was their intention.
+Smith, the Crumbleys' attorney, had said Friday that the pair left town earlier in the week “for their own safety” and would be returning to Oxford to face charges.

-"This isn't indicative of turning yourself in — hiding in a warehouse," White said.
+During Saturday's hearing, Smith said they were in touch by phone and text on Friday evening and blamed prosecutors for failing to communicate with her and fellow defense attorney Mariell Lehman.

-White said the couple "were aided in getting into the building," and that a person who helped them may also face charges.
+“Our clients were absolutely going to turn themselves in; it was just a matter of logistics,” she said.

 A Detroit business owner spotted a car tied to the Crumbleys in his parking lot late Friday, Oakland County Undersheriff Michael McCabe said in a statement.
 A woman seen near the vehicle ran away when the business owner called 911, McCabe said.
 The couple was later located and arrested by Detroit police.